On this page

 Seeking help is important because it can foster children and young people’s mental health and wellbeing.

 There are a range of influences and experiences – both positive and negative – that impact on an individual’s mental health.
 These influences and experiences are known as risk and protective factors.
+Risk factors increase the chance of experiencing mental health challenges, while protective factors help support mental health and wellbeing.
+For example, family conflict can be a risk factor, while supportive family relationships can be a protective factor.

-Being able to ask for help can act as a protective factor because help-seeking can lead to accessing resources that support mental health and wellbeing.
+Being able to ask for or seek help can act as a protective factor for young people and children because it can:

-Getting help when needed may buffer the impact of risk factors that challenge a person’s mental health and wellbeing.
+- buffer the impact of risk factors that challenge a person’s mental health and wellbeing.

 The earlier individuals can access support, the better.
 Issues that aren’t addressed can become more difficult to manage, continuing to affect the child or young person as they grow.